endymion1818/deliciousreverie/content/post/music-of-mike-oldfield.md

 <iframe src="https://open.spotify.com/embed/track/3PMDIrVYvCEiToekxLI5J3" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>

-Looking back now on the albums released around that time, I can see this album represented a clear shift in Mike's style.
+Looking back now on the albums released around that time, I can see this one represented a clear shift in Mike's style.
 For years he'd been releasing albums of rock music, with tracks typically around 5 minutes, lots of prominent vocals by mostly unknown artists, and some outstanding music and guitar solos.

 <iframe src="https://open.spotify.com/embed/track/6Yg8kYhVLjFxqKBSbLVfpv" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>